thrushlang/quantum/README.md

 **[QIR](https://qir-alliance.org/)** is an intermediary representation on top of LLVM IR, which can be executed by quantum backends such as those from Rigetti and IBM or even Azure.

-This intermediate representation is very similar to LLVM IR, so I can directly use the LLVM C infrastructure around it and generate the intrinsics that emulate the behavior of quantum programming.
+This intermediate representation is used by Microsoft's current Q# to compile and emulate quantum code.
+This QIR is simply an LLVM IR, providing support for linking to runtime functions that emulate the operation of a quantum component.

-The process is repeated, and a compiler is created that outputs this portable IR format to be used in quantum executors.
+It can also be taken and run on IBM, Rigetti, Azure, and Quantinuum executors.

+The same LLVM-C API can be utilized to create this specialized IR and dispatch it at compile time for users to employ in any executor that supports QIR.

+It can also be executed by embedding the QIR compiler, unpacking it during the main compiler installation, and utilizing it to emulate the runtime.

 ------------